Postgraduate research opportunities Sideband Suppression on High Power Microwave Antenna

 We strongly recommend that you contact the supervisors for this project before you apply.
 Professor Kevin Ronald: K.Ronald@strath.ac.uk.

-There may be some flexibility in the deadline, and it would be good to discuss in advance.
+There may be some flexibility in the deadline - contact the supervisor to discuss.

 Back to opportunity